 Announcement of the annual awards is made by the Dean of Engineering at the Awards Banquet during Alumni Weekend.
 The recipient is presented a bronze medallion and engraved certificate.

-In addition, each outstanding engineer's portrait hangs in Page Hall in a gallery dedicated to recipients of the Distinguished Engineering Alumnus Award.
+In addition, each outstanding engineer’s portrait hangs in Page Hall in a gallery dedicated to recipients of the Distinguished Engineering Alumni Award.